Workhorse Group Inc. (WKHS) Stock: A SWOT Analysis

 Many brokerage firms have already submitted their reports for WKHS stocks, with ROTH Capital repeating the rating for WKHS by listing it as a “Neutral.”
 The predicted price for WKHS in the upcoming period, according to ROTH Capital is $3.50 based on the research report published on August 09th of the previous year 2022.

-Volatility was left at 7.40%, however, over the last 30 days, the volatility rate increased by 10.51%, as shares surge +11.84% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.60% lower at present.
+Volatility was left at 7.19%, however, over the last 30 days, the volatility rate increased by 11.30%, as shares sank -3.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -20.38% lower at present.

-During the last 5 trading sessions, WKHS rose by +25.22%, which changed the moving average for the period of 200-days by -65.81% in comparison to the 20-day moving average, which settled at $0.9029.
-In addition, Workhorse Group Inc. saw -29.61% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WKHS fell by -23.33%, which changed the moving average for the period of 200-days by -71.84% in comparison to the 20-day moving average, which settled at $0.9032.
+In addition, Workhorse Group Inc. saw -45.49% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading